Thecatdog/Crawler-ruby-Supermom-API/README.md

 Nokogiri's features is the ability to search documents via XPath or CSS3 selectors.
 Mechanize's feature is for following links and submit forms.

-* The website receives information from the **user (mothers)**, as well as the input of the **child's** information.
-* The server extracts the postings of the **Naver blog post based on the user's information**.
-The server outputs the most appropriate search results to the user's view.
-* And The server removes the factors that let users worry about the results of the search.
-* The keywords that appear as a search result are calculated by using their own algorithm.
-* The server then checks the frequency of the observed keyword and arranges it in descending order.
-* Users can be provided **a better growth environment for their children** by using the information that the server has printed on the screen.

 ## :pencil2: Features

-- [x] List of vaccination for user's child.
+- [x] Search with the naver search engine.
+- [x] Link to the Blog pages.
-- [x] Measuring a child's growth.
+- [x] Naver Blog Tags scrapping.
-- [x] Naver Blog scrapping and Information cleanup work.
+- [x] Scrapping Naver Calendar for festival and Fair.
-- [x] Using ruby gem "twitter-korean-text" to Morphological analysis.
+- [ ] Naver Blog Main Contents scrapping.
 - [ ] Extracting "Daum" and other various sites of blog posts.
-- [ ] User-defiend preference category.
-- [x] Show festivals and fairs at Calendar automatically.
-- [ ] Extract website with readability that help us more than easy Morphological analysis.
+- [ ] Extract website with readability.

 ## :computer: Overview

-## User menual

 ## Ruby version